-The Währinger Ortsfriedhof closed in 1873 and would eventually become a park (the rather aptly-named Schubertpark).
-In the meantime, the Viennese authorities built the Zentralfriedhof, a giant cemetery away from the city centre (even though the German name translates to “central cemetery”).
+The Währinger Ortsfriedhof closed in 1873 and would eventually become a park: the rather aptly-named Schubertpark.
+In the meantime, the Viennese authorities built the Zentralfriedhof, a giant cemetery somewhat away from the city centre (even though the German name translates to “central cemetery”).

-The new cemetery was not an immediate hit with the public, which is one reason the city decided to put in some “honorary graves” to boost its attractiveness.
+The new cemetery proved a bit of a dud with the public, which is one reason the city decided to put in some “honorary graves” to boost the location’s attractiveness.
 This included establishing a little cluster of composer graves for the likes of Strauss, Brahms, Beethoven…and Schubert.

 So in 1888, out came the shovels again to relocate Schubert to grave 28, group 32A at the Zentralfriedhof.
-Beethoven is no.29 and Johann Strauss no.27, so you have to wonder what glorious ghostly music courses through that area after midnight.
+Beethoven lives at 29 and Johann Strauss II at 27, so you have to wonder what glorious ghostly music courses through that area after dark.

-The Zentralfriedhof cemetery is huge, but the composer section is easy to find: enter at the main entrance (Tor 2) and simply continue straight ahead and through the arcade.
-Just beyond, on the left, are Schubert and colleagues.
-A board by the roadside has a detailed map of both the cemetery and the 32A group, including the location of the graves.
+The Zentralfriedhof cemetery is huge, but the composer section is easy to find.
+Enter at the main entrance (Tor 2) and simply continue straight ahead and through the arcade; Schubert and colleagues reside just beyond, on the left.
+A board by the roadside provides a detailed map of both the cemetery and the 32A group, including the location of the graves.

 Address: Zentralfriedhof, Simmeringer Hauptstraße 234, 1110 Vienna